seanhayes13/main/java/fileCabinet/readme.md

 ## Page

 Groupings of related nodes, for those relational database users, this is equivalent to a record on a table.
 So each person would have their own page.
-Each page would get an ID from the drawer it resides in.
-This ID would also be applied to each of the nodes on the page (again, more on why I set it up like this to follow).
+Each page would get an ID from the Drawer or Folder it resides in.

+## Folder

+An additional layer of organization to group related Pages.
+The structure is very similar to file organization found in many operating systems.
+Folders can consist of Pages and/or other Folders.

 ## Drawer

 The equivalent of collections in MongoDB or tables from a relational database.
-The drawer keeps track of the last used ID and this information is saved as part of the configuration files.
+The Drawer keeps track of the last used ID for creating new Pages and this information is saved as part of the configuration files.
+Drawers can also have a collection of Folders.

 ## FileCabinet